|Learn an overview of strategies for assuring your community efforts are sustained over time.|

-Finding and keeping money for a group to do its work is a constant challenge for those who have the task of keeping an organization financially afloat.
-Sometimes, it is a headache some would rather avoid, but financial sustainability is an essential goal for most community organizations.
-Financial sustainability allows you to stay in the game long enough to accomplish your goals.
+Finding and keeping money for a group to do its work can be a challenge.
+However, financial sustainability is essential to allowing you to stay in the game long enough to accomplish your goals.

 Strategies for financial sustainability

 No matter what other strategies you use in pursuit of financial sustainability, you will need to think about marketing your organization.
-Marketing, at least in a commercial sense, is a concept with which you are probably familiar.
 We've all seen commercials, giveaways, and sponsorships of events by corporations, but how about marketing by and for nonprofit groups?

-One of the best definitions of marketing for nonprofit organizations comes from the Amherst H. Wilder Foundation.
-In their words:
+One of the best definitions of marketing for nonprofit organizations comes from the Amherst H. Wilder Foundation: